graphcommerce-org/graphcommerce/docs/content/getting-started/pages.md

 need a list of paths to be statically generated.

-All paths specified by a function called `getStaticPaths` will be statically pre-redered at build-time.
+All paths specified by a function called `getStaticPaths` will be statically pre-rendered at build-time.

 In the example above, the array with paths is empty.
-The required getStaticPaths function is there, but no url's are pre-rendered.
+The required getStaticPaths function is there, but no URLs are pre-rendered.
 Because getStaticPaths has the option `fallback: 'blocking'`, the paths that have not been pre-rendered at built-time will not result in a 404: